I’m excited to partner with Reese Heart of Palms to tell you about this delightful little healthy vegetable!

 - Slice the Reese Heart of Palms or you can purchase Reese Medallion Cut Hearts of Palm in the resealable package and keep in your refrigerator door (highly recommend).
 Simply mix your salad ingredients.
 To make the dressing, I use the Reese Quartered Marinated Artichoke Heart Liquid and mix with balsamic vinegar.

-The liquid in the Reese Marinated Artichoke Heart jar is non GMO verified sunflower and olive oil with spices.
-In fact, all of the Reese products I used in this recipe are part of the non-GMO project.
 We’ve used Reese Artichokes for many years.
 I put them on pizza, in pasta, and on top of salads all the time.
 I always have a few jars and cans in the pantry.
 Now we have Reese Hearts of Palm on the same shelf!
 I encourage you to try this fun delicious vegetable!
 Start with something easy like this salad and then when you love them go crazy and add to stir fry or a casserole.

 This post was sponsored by Reese but all opinions about their awesome specialty foods are my own.